Narromine

 Table Chart PROFILE FAQ

-Narromine has a typical household mix, with a fairly typical median household size
+Narromine has a typical household mix, with a higher-than-average median household size

 Family households account for 68.5% of all households, including 26.4% couples with children, 28.2% couples without children, and 12.5% single parent families.
-Non-family households constitute the remaining 31.5%, with lone person households at 29.1% and group households comprising 2.4%.
-The median household size is 2.5 people, which matches the average for the Rest of NSW.
+Non-family households constitute the remaining 31.5%, with lone person households at 29.1% and group households comprising 2.4% of the total.
+The median household size is 2.5 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households